All postsPost

 Club fitting on a budget: ask for the 80/20 list, buy the rest used

 You've gone for a club fitting.
-The fitter's been brilliant.
-You've watched the numbers tick up shot after shot.
-Then they hand you the spec sheet and the total at the bottom is four grand.
+The fitter's been spot on, you've watched the numbers tick up shot after shot, and then they hand you the spec sheet and the total at the bottom says four grand.

-A new bag of fitted gear is genuinely great if you can stretch to it.
-But if you can't, the fitting itself isn't wasted.
-The fitting is the valuable bit.
-The shiny new clubs are optional.
+A full bag of fitted gear is genuinely lovely if you can stretch to it.
+But if you can't, don't write the session off, because the fitting is the valuable part and the shiny new clubs are optional.

 Here's the move.